ILIAS-eLearning/ILIAS/README.SHIBBOLETH.txt

    To restrict access to ILIAS, replace the access rule 'require valid-user' with something that fits your needs, e.g. 'require affiliation student'.

-   shib_login.php acutally authenticates the user if the Shibboleth attributes are available.
+   shib_login.php authenticates the user if the required Shibboleth attributes are available and if the require rule is satisfied.

-2. As ILIAS admin, go to the 'Administration >> Authentication' Options and select the 'Shibboleth' authentication method from the list.
-Don't click on 'Save' yet on that page.
+2. As ILIAS admin, go to the 'Administration >> Authentication and Registration' options and click on the link for the 'Shibboleth' settings.

-3. Click on the now available 'configure' button.
+3. Activate the "Enable Shibboleth Support" checkbox on the top.
+   After defining the default user role for new users registering via Shibboleth and the name of the Shibboleth federation this service is part of, you have to define whether the Shibboleth users shall select their home organization directly on the ILIAS login page or on an external page.

+   If you have chosen to use the ILIAS WAYF, you have to make sure that Shibboleth is configured to have a default applicationId for the <host> element and that the default Shibboleth handlerURL is configured to be "/Shibboleth.sso", which usually is the default setting for Shibboleth.
+   To check that, open the shibboleth.xml configuration file and lookg for the
+   <host> element, which must have an attribute 'applicationId', e.g.
+   applicationId="default".
+   If you don't want to use the default session initiator (for example because your ILIAS installation is part of several federation), you can specify a location of a session initiator for a Identity Provider as a third argument.
+The session inititors can be found in the shibboleth.xml configuration file as well.

-4. Fill in the fields for login button and login instructions.
-The first is just a path or URL to an image that will be displayed on the login page.
-The login instructions can be used to place a message below the login button.
+   If you chose to use an external WAYF, fill in an URL to an image that is to be used for the login button.
+Default ist 'images/shib_login_button.gif'

+   The login instructions can be used to place a message for Shibboleth users on the login page.
+These instructions are independent from the current language the user has chosen.
-   Unfortunately the maximum length of these two fields is limited to 50 chars, due to the ILIAS database.

    Read below what you can use the data manipulation API for.

-5. Fill in the fields of the form for the attribute mapping.
+4. Fill in the fields of the form for the attribute mapping.
 You need to provide the names of the environment variables that contain the Shibboleth attributes for the unique ID, firstname, surname, etc. This e.g. could be 'HTTP_SHIB_PERSON_SURNAME' for the person's last name.
 Refer to